 A bot (short for “robot”) is an automated program that runs over the Internet to perform a specific task or set of tasks.
 Ticket bots, then, are a type of bot that carries out tasks related to ticketing, such as scraping pricing details, checking inventory for newly released seats, or purchasing tickets.

 Ticket bots are a type of bot that carries out tasks related to ticketing, such as scraping pricing details, checking inventory for newly released seats, or purchasing tickets.

 Not all bots are necessarily bad.
 Bots are constantly at work behind the scenes making our digital lives run smoothly.
 They populate our news feeds, tell us the weather, provide stock quotes, and help us comparison shop.
 According to data from Imperva, they made up 37.2% of all website traffic in 2019.

 In fact, many bots are beneficial to a well-running website.
 Crawler bots index sites for Google and other search engines, determining search rankings.
 Fetcher bots create previews of site content for mobile devices and social media platforms.
 And site monitoring bots alert administrators when a website isn’t running as it should.

 Not all ticket bots are bad, either.
 For example, an authorized ticket broker could use a bot to fetch updated pricing and inventory information from the primary ticket seller.

 Unfortunately, for every “good” bot, there is a “bad” one lurking around the corner, ready to do damage.
 Bad actors use these online bots to disrupt, manipulate, steal, and impersonate.
-The same report from Distil Networks found that 1 in 5 web requests was made by a bad bot in 2018.
-And bad bots are especially prevalent in ticketing, making up 39.3% of all ticketing website traffic in 2018, according to Distil Networks.
+The same report from Imperva found that nearly 1 in 4 web requests (24.1%) was made by a bad bot in 2019.
+And bad bots are especially prevalent in ticketing, making up 39.9% of all ticketing website traffic in 2019, according to Imperva.